dinosaure/esperanto/toolchain/cosmo/README.md

 ## What's Included

-This toolchain bundles GCC 11.2.0, Cosmopolitan Libc, LLVM LIBCXX, and LLVM compiler-rt.
+This toolchain bundles GCC 14.1.0, Cosmopolitan Libc, LLVM LIBCXX, LLVM compiler-rt, and LLVM OpenMP.
 Additional libraries were provided by Musl Libc, and the venerable BSDs OSes.
 This lets you benefit from the awesome modern GCC compiler with the strongest GPL barrier possible.
 The preprocessor advertises cross compilers as both `__COSMOCC__` and `__COSMOPOLITAN__` whereas `cosmocc` additionally defines `__FATCOSMOCC__`.

 ## Getting Started